Crested Butte Wildflower Guide

 Several kinds of Lupine exist in the Gunnison Valley and its purple blooms are one of the most common in the early summer.
 The best place to find them is on their namesake Lupine Trail and in Cement Creek.

 Another common flower with many species residing in Gunnison County.
 From Hartman Rocks to 12,000’+ you can find Paintbrushes in many different hues through most of the season.

 Also called Mariposa Lily, the Sego Lily is a ubiquitous sight in most sagebrush terrain throughout the west on years when water has been adequate.
-Its purple center is one of the most stunning color shades of any flower around.
+Its purple center is one of the most stunning color shades of any of our Colorado wildflower guide.
 Find them near Gunnison, Jack’s Cabin and the Taylor River.

 Another water-loving plant, you’ll find this one wherever you find streams and ponds in the Valley.
 They often grow in solitary groups very close to the water.

 As the name suggests, you’ll find Sky Pilots high in the alpine zones of the Gunnison Valley and often solitary.
 Given their awesome name, they’re one of our favorite flowers.
 Try the Copper Creek area or the high alpine zones near Pitkin if you want to find one.
 Our Colorado wildflower guide fave!